MSU-DOE Plant Research Laboratory

 [Research] [Teaching] [Publications] [People] [Professional Activites]

-Dr. Jin Chen is an Assistant Professor in the MSU-DOE Plant Research Laboratory and the Department of Computer Science &
+Dr. Jin Chen is an Assistant Professor in the Department of Energy Plant Research Laboratory (PRL) and the Department of Computer Science and Engieering, Michigan State

 University.
 He received his Ph.D. in Computer Science from the National University of Singapore (NUS) under

 2007.
 Before joining MSU, he was a postdoctoral research associate in the bioinformatics